jorishr/notes-on-backend/authentication/sessions/session_authentication.md

 Flags: 'HttpOnly' means the cookie cannot be read through JS on the client-side, making them unreachable for XSS attacks.
 The 'Secure' flag means the cookie can only be send over a HTTPS connection.
 The 'SameSite' flag means the cookie can only be sent from the same domain (no CORS sharing).

-### Security concers
+### Security concerns
 Cross Site Request Forgery can be a problem for sessions.
 You can have unauthorized action by a authenticated user.
-This problem can be mitigated a seperate X-CSFR-token.
+This problem can be mitigated a separate X-CSFR-token.